leezhenghui/blog/architecture/HighPerfAndHighConcurrencyServerWithEventLoop.md

  ## Is event-loop mode the ONLY approach to resolve the problem?
  Of course not, the event loop mode actually is on the way of use less thread to service more connection.
-In an other hand, erlang and go are resolving the problem by making a lightweight "green-thread" to archive the same goal. and also do this very well in their direction.
+In an other hand, erlang and golang are resolving the problem by making a lightweight "green-thread" to archive the same goal. and also do this very well in their direction.